The Killer Quarter

 How it Works.

-It’s new territory for us as statisticians, so we need more data, before we come up with a more definitive system, but for now, it works on the basis that moving the ball a quarter of the field forward from the point of winning a kick-out, while breaching the opposition, within 17.5 seconds of the ball going dead on a short kick-out, within 19.5 seconds on a kick-out to the half back line and within 21 seconds to midfield, constitutes breaching the Killer Quarter.
+It’s relatively new statistical analysis territory, so we need more data, before we come up with a more definitive system.
+For now, it works on the basis that moving the ball a quarter of the field forward from the point of winning a kick-out, while breaching the opposition, within 17.5 seconds of the ball going dead on a short kick-out, within 19.5 seconds on a kick-out to the half back line and within 21 seconds to midfield, constitutes breaching “the Killer Quarter”.

-Based on figures from a handful of matches and observation from swathes of matches, breaching this “Killer Quarter” constitutes a hugely increased possibility of turning a kick-out into a score, and by reverse, not conceding a score on the turnover (which there won’t be if your team scores).
+Based on figures from an increasing number of matches, breaching this “Killer Quarter” constitutes a hugely increased possibility of turning a kick-out into a score, and by reverse, not conceding a score on the turnover (which there won’t be if your team scores).